h0ffayyy/jenkinspot/README.md

 ## Description

 A simple honeypot built with Flask that mimics the Jenkins login page.
-Currently only logs usernames/passwords.
+Currently only logs authentication attempts.

 ## Installation